-They may find the infant is having trouble maintaining suction on the nipple, or chewing on the nipple, or becoming irritable during and after nursing.
+New moms are well aware of the importance of breastfeeding.
+Moms who are eager to breastfeed their newborns often find themselves disheartened if they run into difficulties with nursing.
+They may find the infant is having trouble maintaining suction on the nipple or chewing on the nipple or becoming irritable during and after nursing.
 An infant may fatigue from the added effort and fall asleep before eating enough.
 Insufficient weight gain may become a concern.
 The mother in turn may suffer from blocked milk ducts, painful breasts or cracked nipples and may become frustrated and discontinue nursing.
-Often this leads to the mother feeling depressed and believing that if she cannot meet her child’s needs, she is not a good mother.
+Often this leads to the mother feeling depressed and believing that if she cannot meet her child’s needs she is not a good mother.

-Jeanne Ohm, Executive Director of the International Chiropractic Pediatric Association (ICPA) states, “Significant research shows that from a nutritional, immunological, digestive, neurological, developmental, mental, psychological, and emotional standpoint, there is no replacement.”
-(Ohm 2006) Therefore when difficulties occur, new moms are compelled to find a solution.
+Breastfeeding is by far the best choice for infant feeding for numerous reasons.
+Jeannie Ohm, Executive Director of the International Chiropractic Pediatric Association (ICPA) (Ohm 2006) states, “Significant research shows that from a nutritional, immunological, digestive, neurological, developmental, mental, psychological, and emotional standpoint, there is no replacement.
+Therefore when difficulties occur, new moms are compelled to find a solution.

+Chiropractic care offers a conservative approach which appeals to many parents.
 It is gentle, non-invasive and proven safe for children.
-As chiropractors, we assume the structural makeup of the infant is intact and then we look for what is obstructing normal function, i.e., breastfeeding issues.
+As chiropractors we assume the structural makeup of the infant is intact and then we look for what is obstructing normal function, i.e., as in breastfeeding issues.
 Chiropractic care facilitates the child's body to heal on its own.